Non-local Potts model on random lattice and chromatic number of a plane: Introduction

 Statistical models on discrete lattices are proved to be an extremely useful tool in studying various problems in fundamental and applied science.
 The best known is certainly the Ising model and its generalizations like the Potts models family \cite{Potts-review,Potts-adv}.
 As is well known, the typical model of this kind is defined by the functional

 where the dynamical variables $\sigma_i$ - "spins" - take values in some set $S$, while the indices $i$, $k$, run over the lattice $M$.
 The matrix $J_{ik}$ encodes the "interaction strength" between sites $i$ and $k$.
 It is usually assumed that $S, M, J_{ik}$ and the composition law are such that $H$ is a real non-negative number for any spin configuration.
-The two most common problems are finding the vacuum state of (\ref{potts-e1}), i.e. the configuration(s) $\{ \sigma_i \}$, which provide(s) minimum of $H$, and computation of the corresponding partition function

-In the low temperature limit the latter one is dominated by the vacuum state(s) contribution, but needless to say that computing (\ref{kk}) and studying its $\beta \to \infty$ limit is usually by far not the most economic way to find the vacuum state(s) of a model.
+Being originally invented to study magnetic phenomena, the area of applications of the models (\ref{potts-e1}) has become remarkably broad.
+Of special interest are links with complex behavior of many-body systems, ranging from studies of collective decision making \cite{PhysRevLett.123.068101} and computer vision \cite{Nonlocal-potts} to biological evolution (see \cite{2001} and references therein) and airline crew scheduling \cite{article-A}.
+In all these cases the phase structure of the models and their phase transition dynamics dependence on effective temperature or internal parameters (see \cite{article-B} and references therein) is of interest as well as the minimum energy states and their structure.

+For many cases it is convenient to consider the Potts-type models in the mean field approximation (see e.g. \cite{Sportiello}), where standard machinery of statistical field theory, including path integral representation \cite{Kholodenko} is well suited.
+However, generally, speaking minimizing the Potts model energy is known to be NP-hard problem and cannot be solved exactly in reasonable time.
+Therefore one uses various approximations and numerical methods to approximate the exact solution as effectively as possible.

 The most peculiar feature of all these models is a subtle interplay between a structure of the space $S$ the degrees of freedom belong to, and geometry and topology of the bulk, encoded in $M$ and the interaction kernel $J_{ik}$.
 In particular, if the model in question undergoes phase transition at some value of the inverse temperature $\beta$, the typical correlation length in the vicinity of this point can be much larger than the scale of the microscopic structure of the lattice.
 As a result, large distance correlators become insensitive to this structure and can correspond to some continuous theory in this limit, which shares with the original model only some global parameters like dimension or topology.
 However if one is far from the phase transition point, the lattice microstructure is manifest.
 For example, in the ground state of the standard nearest neighbor antiferromagnetic Ising model the typical correlation length equals to just one lattice link and the concrete pattern of the spins in this lowest state depends on the geometry of the lattice (hypercubic, honeycomb etc).